Forest City council still considering options for Bear Creek bridge replacement

 People are also reading…

-“What this (assessment) will do is it will give us some options, whether we spend $100,000 or $25,000,” said Bakke in citing some random cost figures.
+“What this (assessment) will do is it will give us some options,” said Bakke.

 Several options for replacement noted during the meeting include a full bridge, smaller rail car bridge, a large corrugated metal pipe or several smaller CMPs, reinforced concrete boxes, or even culverts for which the city may have some materials on-hand.
 The city will need to obtain a DNR permit for the work.